Mvalentino92/Julia_Modules/README.md

 **Lagrange.jl:** Implements Lagrange interpolation for any amount of points.
 Very silly to give it a lot of points, as a polynomial with a high order is wildly unstable.
 But I did this cool way to multiply all the (x-?)(x+?)(x+?)...(x-?) together using the Choose function.
 So there was that.

+**ShooterMethods.jl:** Functions for doing Eulers, Midpoint, and RK4.
+Supports RK4 with systems of equations.
+And a function for plotting each method against each other and the True Values.

 **ShortestPath.jl:** Uses Dijkstras Algorithm to calculate the shortest path.
 I store the Graph as a Dictionary.
 Prints the path and the cost.

 # Julia_Modules